jontow/ansible-cis-security/roles/cis_security/README.md

 # cis_security

-A collection to implement Center for Internet Security (CIS) controls for RHEL (7-9) and RHEL clones (Oracle, CentOS), SLES 15, and Ubuntu (18,22).04 LTS and certain Windows servers.
+A collection to implement Center for Internet Security (CIS) controls for RHEL (7-9) and RHEL clones (Oracle, CentOS), SLES 15, Ubuntu (18,22).04 LTS, certain Windows servers, and FreeBSD 14.

 ## Introduction